ezius07/biopy/docs/source/runs.rst

 * **distribution**
     Apply principles from domain adaptation to ensure that the different domains get encoded on a common distribution.
-Possible to specify a weighted combination of MMD, HAFN, SAFN losses.
+Possible to specify a weighted combination of MKMMD, HAFN, SAFN losses.
     Includes a first stage of pretraining, meant for image domains.

 * **distribution_1stage**